-At it's heart SEO (Search Engine Optimization) developed as an extension to web accessibility by following HTML 4 guidelines, in order to better identify the purpose and content of a document.
+At its heart, SEO developed as an extension to web accessibility by following HTML4 guidelines, in order to help better identify the purpose and content of a document.

-This was necessary, not least because web developers were often only focused on whether their coding worked, rather than the user experience, let alone following web publishing guidelines.
+This was necessary, not least because web developers were often only focused on coding issues rather than the user experience, let alone following web publishing guidelines.

 This slowly changed as it became increasingly known that search engines used these "on-page" signals to provide their "Search Engine Results Pages" (SERPs) - and that there was an advantage to ranking higher on these to tap into free and natural organic traffic.